ORL - LAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Orlando to Las Vegas costs $133 on the route between Orlando Airport (MCO) and Las Vegas (LAS).
-It is also the most popular route.
+The cheapest return flight from Orlando to Las Vegas costs $41 on the route between Orlando Sanford Intl Airport (SFB) and Las Vegas (LAS).
+Over the past month, this route was, on average, 56% cheaper than other Orlando-Las Vegas routes.
+The most popular route is between Orlando Airport (MCO) and Las Vegas (LAS).

 What’s the cheapest day of the week to fly from Orlando to Las Vegas?